equinor/Project-ProjectSchedule/runbook.md

 ??**What expectations do you have in relation to data quality, including but not limited to the contents, missing data, validation and transformation**

-??**Will you consume the data in it's entirety, or only a subset?**
+??**Will you provide the source data in it's entirety, or only a subset?**

 *e.g. a particular time period, a particular asset*